Kavandapadi: Kavindapadi handloom clothes

 Tamil Nadu is located in downsouth of Indian Union territory.
 Erode is one of the districts of Tamil Nadu.

 Agricultural activities plays a major role in Tamil Nadu.
 Next to agriculture, weaving culture plays a major role economically, commercially and culturally.

 Handloom weavers living in Tamil Nadu make handloom sarees, handloom dhotis, handloom jamakkalam, handloom bedsheets and handloom door mats.

 Weavers produce handloom footwear through a women's organization in the Dukkanayakkanpalayam and Kempanayakkanpalayam areas at the foothills of the Western Ghats.

 Weavers living in Kizhvani area under Bhavani circle participate in production and sales activities through Kizhvani handloom production and sales association.

+Municipality

+Kavandapadi Municipality was formed by merging Salangapalayam and P. Mettupalayam town panchayat with Kavandapadi village panchayat.